History of Barnsley F.C.: The Premier League season (1997–98)

 The joy of promotion and sense of achievement was mixed with the knowledge that much hard work would have to be done for the club to stay in the top flight.
-Neil Thompson and Paul Wilkinson left the club, with Wilson bringing in several international calibre players, Slovenia captain Ales Krizan, South African Eric Tinkler, Welshman Darren Barnard and for a club record fee of £1,500,000 Macedonian striker Georgi Hristov.
+Neil Thompson and Paul Wilkinson left the club, with Wilson bringing in several international calibre players, Slovenia captain Aleš Križan, South African Eric Tinkler, Welshman Darren Barnard and for a club record fee of £1,500,000 Macedonian striker Georgi Hristov.
 Wilson also brought in a reserve keeper, German Lars Leese from Bayer Leverkusen.

 The team got off to a dream start, with Neil Redfearn scoring a ninth-minute goal in the Red's first game, a home contest against West Ham United.
 Two second half goals however saw the Reds lose.
 The first victory of the season came away at Selhurst Park, where another goal from Reds skipper Neil Redfearn secured a 1–0 victory over Crystal Palace.

 This was followed by a bad run of results, including 6–0 and 5–0 home defeats to Chelsea and Arsenal respectively, alongside a 7–0 thrashing against Manchester United at Old Trafford.
 Despite this fans continued to enjoy every moment, after going 6 down against Chelsea Barnsley supporters could be heard singing, "We're going to win 7–6".